fleetdm/fleet/handbook/customers.md

 ### Responding to a request to change a credit card number
 To change a customer's credit card number, you identify the customer's account email, log into Stripe, and choose the subscriptions associated with that account.
 You can then email the customer an invoice, and they can update the payment method on file.

-## Incident postmortems
-At Fleet, we take customer incidents very seriously.
-After working with customers to resolve issues, we will conduct an internal postmortem to determine any documentation or coding changes to prevent similar incidents from happening in the future.
-Why?
-We strive to make Fleet the best osquery management platform globally, and we sincerely believe that starts with sharing lessons learned with the community to become stronger together.

-At Fleet, we do postmortem meetings for every production incident, whether it's a customer's environment or on fleetdm.com.

 ## Customer codenames
 Occasionally, we will need to track public issues for customers that wish to remain anonymous on our public issue tracker.
 To do this, we choose an appropriate minor planet name from this [Wikipedia page](https://en.wikipedia.org/wiki/List_of_named_minor_planets_(alphabetical)) and create a label which we attach to the issue and any future issues for this customer.